Social Security Administration to Notify Employers of Name/SSN Errors

 IRS Accuracy Penalties May Apply to Forms W-2

 Employers file Forms W-2 to the SSA annually.
-Because Form W-2 is an IRS tax form, IRS information reporting penalties1 may apply under Internal Revenue Code (IRC) Sections 6721 and/or 6722 for failure to file and furnish, respectively, correct Information Returns by the required due date.
-Penalties may apply if an employer:
+However, Form W-2 is an IRS tax form, and IRS information reporting penalties1 may apply under Internal Revenue Code (IRC) Sections 6721 and/or 6722 for failure to file and furnish, respectively, correct Information Returns by the required due date.
+Examples of Information Returns subject to these IRS penalties include Forms 1099, 1095-C and W-2.
+For Forms W-2, penalties may apply if an employer:

 - Fails to file timely